 Finally, if you catch the coronavirus while working, you'll still get paid your salary and receive benefits as you recover.

-Since we can’t travel like normal, I’ve been spending more time writing on Financial Samurai, updating old posts, and finding business partnerships that fit with the readership demographic.
-If I can’t have as much fun, then I might as well be more productive.
+Since we couldn't travel like normal, I spent more time writing on Financial Samurai, updating old posts, recording more podcasts, and finding business partnerships that fit with the readership demographic.
+If I couldn't have as much fun, then I might as well have been more productive.
 My wife is the CEO of our kids and has more than enough to do.

 2) While you or your spouse is pregnant.

 Another terrible time to retire early or retire early is when you or your spouse is expecting.

 One of the best benefits of work is parental leave.
 Obviously, some companies are more generous than others.
 The time to retire early is not while you or your spouse is pregnant.
 The time to retire early is after you've taken full advantage of your company's parental leave policy.